 "We had about 450 to 500 people," said M. I. M. Siddeeque, the trustee of the riot-hit Kinyama mosque, in the worst affected North-Western Province, speaking to AFP by telephone.

-"There were six soldiers outside the mosques and many more police at the top of the road."
+"There were six soldiers outside the mosques and much more police at the top of the road."

 Siddeeque said his mosque was cleared of the debris, but windows, furniture and the public address system were yet to be replaced.